Greeble3D/scrollmapper/documentation/user/tutorials/tutorial_1.md

 > **NOTE** It is very important to recognize how node-flow works, as it affects how data is exported in some cases.

-So remember:
-- Linear connections flow top to bottom.
-- Parallel connections flow left to right.

 **Remember:**
 - Linear connections flow top to bottom.
 - Parallel connections flow left to right.